brassica-collective/handbook/content/_index.md

 ---
-title: My Site
+title: The Brassica Collective
 toc: false
 ---

-This is the landing page.
+A Retrofit and Decommodify (RAD) housing collective.

+This is a landing page for participants in the collective to find all the resources they need in one place.

 ## Explore